 The meats I used for these sliders are ham, salami, and mortadella deli meats.
-You can use whatever you’d like, but if you want an Italian flair, stick to the salami’s, capricola’s and such.
-Ham isn’t that Italian really, but I love ham, so I included that.
+You can use whatever you’d like, but if you want an Italian flair, stick to the salami’s, capricolas and such.

-For the tray of buns, I used about 6 – 8 slices EACH of all three meats.
+For the tray of buns, I used about 6 – 8 slices EACH of all three types of meat.

 Now for the cheeses.
 Again, go for what you prefer, but to keep these in the Italian realm and for just an easy slider recipe, go for things like Provolone, or even Mozzarella.
 If you wanted to be extra, you could even grate some parmesan over the tops of the meat before putting on the top of the bread, and really, who can be mad at extra yummy cheese on their easy slider sandwiches?
 Not me.

-Heck, even using a cheese snuggled up with some peppers in it could be used, and then you’d have a hot Italian slider recipe!!
+Heck, even using a cheese snuggled up with some peppers could be used, and then you’d have a hot Italian slider recipe!!
 I’m drooling as I write this.
 Seriously.

 Ok, so just basically layer your meat and cheese on the buns, and then replace the top.
 Melt the butter/garlic/parsley mixture, brush it on, and voila!!
 Throw that pretty deliciousness into the oven.

 After the sliders have warmed through, the cheese has melted and the tops of the buns are golden, take them out and let them sit just a few minutes.
 You want a yummy slider recipe, not a hot as blazes lava slider right?? lol.

 Let them cool slightly so you don’t burn your taste buds to shreds.

 How do I feed more than 6 – 12 people with these cute easy Italian sliders??